Language:

 Teachers gave us knowledge.
 Leaders must now give us sustainability.

-Stress was never in the textbooks—but it’s written all over our lives.
+Stress lessons in school may never have existed—but it’s written all over our lives.

 The question is—will your organization keep failing this subject, or finally start teaching it?